Control Methods

 Controlled burning

 Controlled burning may require a permit – check with your local fire department and Conservation Committee before you act.
+Burns should occur in the spring, under control of professionals, and repeat over several years.
+Some invasive species will be negatively affected while others will respond with enthusiasm so please do the appropriate research.

 Invasive plant disposal methods